arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 0 & -1 & 0
 \end{bmatrix},
 $$

 where $A$ and $B$ are unknowns.
-Originally, I thought $z \mapsto z$ but constructing a linear map which is the identity on $-n < z < -f$ after division by $-z$ is only possible if $z$ is squared.
+Originally, I thought $M_{pp}$ should be the identity on $z$, but constructing a linear map which is the identity on the depth interval $-n < z < -f$ after division by $-z$ is only possible if $z$ is squared.
 Not a linear operation.
 While the deformation isn't in general the identity on $z$, it must fix points on the near face,

 $$
 \begin{equation}
 \begin{bmatrix}